 This module introduces you to the concept of design thinking, and the tools and techniques that may be adopted to take an initial idea and transform it into something that can be developed into a marketable product or service.

-Economics of Information and IP
+The Economics of Information and Intellectual Property

 Information, especially digital information, is different in many ways from other goods and services.
 Yet information is still subject to the laws of economics, and can be protected as intellectual property.
 The purpose of this module is to explore some of the economics of information and the different intellectual property approaches to protecting information.